wearetriple/web-defaults/performance.md

 Smart implementations of data fetching can improve your applications performance drastically.
 Some examples of data fetching implementations:

 - Avoid fetching the same data multiple times.
-Store data that is used on every page rather than fetching the samen data every page render.
+Store data that is used on every page rather than fetching the same data every page render.
 - Fetch extra data separate from the initial page load.
 The page is already shown to the user, giving the user a faster experience.
 Extra data that is fetched can be indicated by showing loading indicators
 - Stale while revalidating. @TODO: https://jira.wearetriple.com/browse/TRIWTR-22
 - When fetching large amounts of data, try to implement pagination to limit the data that is processed at once.